wyne-ybanez/st.patricks-postcard/README.md

 * There is a bug where the user can press on the correct answer multiple times and the score increases by 1.
 We are still attempting to find a solution for this bug.

 * There is a bug when submitted the quiz, text appear but its hidden on top of the postcard.
-We are still fixing the bug but due to lack of time, we wasn't able to fix it.

 ## **_Credit_**